 I’m seriously not the right person to give advice of any fashion nature, but its WAY too easy to get sucked into the Instagram trap of image-related expectations these days, so I’m going to have a go at it anyway, for us real life ladies.
 I even made a Pinterest board about tackling the style maze on the other side of 30, so check it out if you want.

-With that said, I want you to know that I tried to make sure the things that were included were reasonably achievable, because we all know how things tend to go with Pinterest:
+With all that said, I want you to know that I tried to make sure the things that were included were reasonably achievable, because we all know how things tend to go with Pinterest:

 Ooooh, that looks so easy, I’m going to try and do my hair like that!